-In short, diastasis recti is when your ab muscles – the rectus abdominis – have pulled apart, leaving a gap in the middle.
+In short, diastasis recti is when your abdominal muscles – the rectus abdominis – have pulled apart, leaving a gap in the middle.
 The rectus abdominis is two lines of muscles that run down the centre of the belly; they are held together by a band of connective tissue called the linea alba, and sometimes the linea alba is stretched or even damaged, causing the rectus abdominus muscles to separate to varying degrees.

-After S was born, I realised this doming of my abdominal muscles was still happening, and showed a midwife on the post natal ward.
+After S was born, I realised this doming of my abdominal muscles was still happening and so I showed a midwife on the post natal ward.
 She gave me a leaflet about postpartum exericses, and told me I should never again do abdominal exercises with both feet off the ground.
-She didn’t explain to me that I had a diastasis recti, or what any of this meant.
-I scoffed at her; I knew plenty of women who had had babies and still carried on as normal in gym classes!
+She didn’t explain to me that I had a diastasis, or what any of this meant.
+I scoffed at her; I knew plenty of women who were mothers and still carried on as normal in gym classes!

 What is an umbilical hernia?

 A few years later, my diastasis had widened again, and my hernia was causing me problems.
-A friend who is a fitness professional and had successfully closed her diastasis after pregnancy suggested my diet may be exacerating the situation.
-I scoffed and thought, you idiot; of course this is not diet related.
+A friend who is a fitness professional and had successfully closed her own diastasis after pregnancy suggested my diet may be exacerating the situation.
+I scoffed and thought: You idiot; of course this is not diet related.
 I then took part in a month-long “Drop A Dress Size” challenge she was running, the first week of which involved cutting out lots of foods including wheat and sugar.
 My hernia stopped hurting.

 When I saw the surgeon, I expected to be laughed out of the room; instead he poked at my belly for a while before declaring that I would have an operation to repair the hernia, within six weeks.